-The term 'Trade Barriers' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Trade Barriers' is included in the Economics edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Trade barriers are those restrictions to free international and bilateral trade which governments throw up in an effort to protect domestic industries and businesses.
 These government created restrictions often take a number of different forms.
 Among them are tariffs, import quotas, import licenses, subsidies, embargoes, voluntary export restraints, local product requirements, currency devaluations, and outright trade restrictions.
 Whatever forms the barriers to trade actually take, they generally work off of similar principles.
 The idea is that a heavy cost be imposed on trade which increases the cost of the traded (and especially imported) goods, services, and capital.
 When two or more countries continuously employ barriers to trade one against the other, a trade war often becomes the end result.

 The majority of economists mostly concur with the idea that such economic barriers are harmful to both countries which impose them and those which experience their direct consequences.
 They lower all around economic efficiency and harm or distort national comparative advantages.
 Free trade is the concept of removing all such trade barriers besides those which are considered mission critical to national security.
 The truth is that even the biggest champions of free trade in the modern world, such as the United States and Great Britain, engage in subsidies of favorite industries like steel and agriculture as they deem it to be expedient for these critical domestic industries’ long term survival.